Forensic Science Regulator Bill

 Overview

-The Forensic Science Regulator Bill establishes an independent Forensic Science Regulator for England and Wales.
-The Regulator will create and enforce a code of practice for forensic science activities, ensuring quality and integrity within the justice system.
+The Forensic Science Regulator Bill establishes a Forensic Science Regulator for England and Wales.
+This Regulator will create and enforce a code of practice for forensic science activities, ensuring quality and integrity within the field, and ultimately supporting the pursuit of justice.

 Description